WARM Enough to Swim- Jump Right In

 Still pretty chilly but YOUR HEAT SIPHON WILL RUN 24/7 if needed to keep the water as warm as you want.

-It is when the air is BELOW 42°F that heat pumps have an icing issue.
 That means an average daily air temperature around 50°F or lower - POLAR BEAR SWIM CLUB TIME.

 Icing clogs the small fins, insulates the tubes and stops air flow all of which severely reduce the efficiency.
 If a lot of ice is allowed to build up it will take a long time to thaw out and melt.